mileskc/spelling-bee/README.md

 ## Technologies

-The backend was architected with MongoDB and Express, with basic auth structure using JSON web tokens and bcrypt in tact in anticipation of Phase 2 release.
-The front end was created with React, and React Router for the Phase 2 work in progress.
-The game data has been taken from actual NYT spelling bee games that I completed.
+The backend was architected with MongoDB and Express, with basic auth structure using JSON web tokens and bcrypt.
+The front end was created with React Router and the game data has been taken from actual NYT spelling bee games that I completed.
+I considered using a dictionary API to create the games but ultimately determined that this would be the most efficient way to customize the data how I wanted it.

 ## Gameplay